-Now that Victoria's Secret no longer sells swimsuits, women across the country have been asking themselves one frantic question: "Where will I buy bathing suits now?!"
+Now that Victoria's Secret no longer sells swimsuits, women across the country have been asking themselves one frantic question: "Where to buy swimsuits?!"

 Fret no more!
-Thanks to the glory of the internet, there are plenty of other options (that don't require an awkward dressing room moment).
-Whether you're heading to the beach for a winter get-away or just lusting after a tropical vacation, TODAY rounded up the best retailers for online swimsuit shopping in 2018.
-Happy hunting!
+Thanks to the glory of the internet, there are plenty of other options that don't require an awkward dressing room moment and offer more inclusive sizing.
+Whether you're heading to the beach soon or just wishing for a tropical vacation, Shop TODAY rounded up the best retailers for online swimsuit shopping including plus sized bathing suits in 2018.